Pavel418890/asyncio-learning/selectors.md

 #### poll

-First of all check that fd in internal dictionary and remove if it is.
+Check that fd in internal dictionary and remove if it is.

 #### devpoll